kevinfrei/EMP/README.md

 ### UI Improvements

+- When tracks change, keep the entry in the Now Playing list visible unless there's been 'recent' movement
 - Make an actual "About" screen
 - Get some controls in the menu with appropriate keyboard shortcuts
 - Maybe use of the album-art package to get artist pix